 A percentage of the charges that you pay for covered services.
 For example, a 20 percent coinsurance on a $200 procedure means you pay $40.

 The set amount you pay for covered services - for example, a $10 copay for an office visit.
 For example, a $10 office visit copay means you'll pay $10 for each office visit.

 The amount you pay for covered services each year before Kaiser Permanente starts paying.
 Depending on your plan, you may pay copays or coinsurance for some services without having to reach your deductible.
 Until you reach the deductible, you'll pay the full charges for most services.

 A plan with 2 deductibles and out-of-pocket maximums - 1 for each individual family member and 1 for the whole family.
 When an individual family member reaches their individual deductible, they'll start paying less than the full charges for covered services - a copay or coinsurance for the rest of the year.
 When your family deductible is met, everyone in your family will pay less for covered services.

 A document that shows detailed information about your benefits and coverage.
 Your employer's human resources department should be able to provide you with a copy.
 If you have a direct-pay plan, the EOC is included with your plan welcome materials.

 A summary of services received, including dates received and the provider's name.
 An EOB is not a bill, but it can help you keep track of your health care expenses.
-There may be times when you receive an EOB rather than a Summary of Accumulation (SOA) — for example, if your employer's plan is self-funded or you received emergency care from a non-Kaiser Permanente provider.

 An account offered by your employer.
 It lets you set aside money to pay for care.
 You won't pay taxes on the money you put in your account.
 You can use your FSA to pay for qualified medical expenses, which are described in IRS Publication 502, Medical and Dental Expenses, available at irs.gov publications.